No booking fees on the app

 Tweedbank to Edinburgh (Waverley) train travel guide

-The train journey from Tweedbank to Edinburgh (Waverley) combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Tweedbank, you can get to Edinburgh (Waverley) in just 57m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Tweedbank to Edinburgh (Waverley) is efficient and offers a scenic and comfortable experience.
+With frequent departures from Tweedbank, you can reach Edinburgh (Waverley) in just 56m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking